awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 AWS Glue jobs can help you transform data to a format that optimizes query performance in Athena\.
 Data formats have a large impact on query performance and query costs in Athena\.

-We recommend the Parquet and ORC formats\.
+We recommend to use Parquet and ORC data formats\.
 AWS Glue supports writing to both of these data formats, which can make it easier and faster for you to transform data to an optimal format for Athena\.
 For more information about these formats and other ways to improve performance, see [Top Performance Tuning tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.

-### Converting SMALLINT and TINYINT Datatypes to INT When Converting to ORC<a name="schema-etl-orc"></a>
+### Converting SMALLINT and TINYINT Data Types to INT When Converting to ORC<a name="schema-etl-orc"></a>

 To reduce the likelihood that Athena is unable to read the `SMALLINT` and `TINYINT` data types produced by an AWS Glue ETL job, convert `SMALLINT` and `TINYINT` to `INT` when using the wizard or writing a script for an ETL job\.

-### Changing Date Data Types to String for Parquet ETL Transformation<a name="schema-etl-parquet"></a>

-Athena currently does not support the `DATE` data type for Parquet files\.
-Convert `DATE` data types to `STRING` when using the wizard or writing a script for an AWS Glue ETL job\.

 ### Automating AWS Glue Jobs for ETL<a name="schema-etl-automate"></a>

 You can configure AWS Glue ETL jobs to run automatically based on triggers\.
-This feature is ideal when data from outside AWS is being pushed to an S3 bucket in a suboptimal format for querying in Athena\.
+This feature is ideal when data from outside AWS is being pushed to an Amazon S3 bucket in a suboptimal format for querying in Athena\.
 For more information, see [Triggering AWS Glue Jobs](http://docs.aws.amazon.com/glue/latest/dg/trigger-job.html) in the *AWS Glue Developer Guide*\.